Ashika066/Vaccine_Registration_Backend/README.md

 # Vaccine Registration Backend API

 ## Project Overview

-This project implements a backend system for a vaccine registration app, similar to ArogyaSetu/Cowin, using Node.js and MongoDB Atlas.
-It provides APIs for user registration, vaccine slot booking, slot management, and admin reporting functionalities.
+This backend API is for a vaccine registration system similar to Cowin/ArogyaSetu apps.
+It allows user registration, login, vaccine slot booking, slot updation, and admin reporting with authentication.

 ---